fluxcd/flux2/rfcs/0002-source-acl/README.md

 as described in [fluxcd/flux2#582](https://github.com/fluxcd/flux2/pull/582).

 The current proposal is more flexible than RBAC and implies less work for Flux users.
-ALCs act more like Kubernetes Network Policies where access is define based on labels, with RBAC every time a namespace is added, the platform admins have to create new RBAC rules to target that namespace.
+ALCs act more like Kubernetes Network Policies where access is defined based on labels, with RBAC every time a namespace is added, the platform admins have to create new RBAC rules to target that namespace.

 #### Source reflection CRD